 Airtight drywall is recommended on projects that do not utilize fire blocking in the floor systems above tenant separation walls and in dwelling units adjacent to fire walls or CMU walls with an air gap as part of the required assembly.
 The ATD approach will reduce the unit envelope leakage in these circumstances in order to achieve the required envelope leakage goals (BE 2: Envelope Leakage Ratio).
 Projects that choose to forego ATD in these locations and fail to reach the envelope leakage goals will not be eligible for ECMF certification.
 See ECMF Common Obstacles Addendum for additional solutions for these locations.
 Clarification Caulk or gaskets are acceptable applications, but liquid nails or other adhesives are not suitable for ATD applications.
 Confirmation • The EarthCraft Technical Advisor will visually confirm ATD compliance during drywall installation and at final inspections.
-BE 1.17 Firewalls/party walls that eliminate air gap (UL 370 or equivalent) Criteria Approved assemblies that do not utilize an air gap will qualify.
-Confirmation - Project team must supply plan details on the qualifying system. - The EarthCraft Technical Advisor will visually confirm at pre-drywall inspections.
-High Performance Building Envelope - Blower Door Test: Unit Infiltration BE 2.0 Envelope leakage ratio Criteria Infiltration rate must be less than or equal to .35 ELR for all CERTIFIED-level projects.
+BE 1.17 Firewalls/party walls that eliminate air gap (UL 370 or equivalent) Criteria Approved assemblies that do not utilize an air gap will qualify. - Project team must supply plan details on the qualifying system. - The EarthCraft Technical Advisor will visually confirm at pre-drywall inspections.
+Blower door test: Unit Infiltration BE 2.0 Envelope leakage ratio Criteria Infiltration rate must be less than .35 ELR or less than 7 ACH50 for all CERTIFIED-level projects.
 This rate must be achieved for all units tested as part of the final sample.
-Definitions ELR:

-$$ELR = \frac{cfm{50}}{SFBE} \text{ cfm} 50$$ The volume of air in cubic feet per minute moved through the fan to maintain a 50 Pa pressure difference between the unit and outside.
-SFBE:

-The square footage of building envelope.
+Definitions Envelope Leakage Ratio (ELR) $$ELR = \frac{cfm{50}}{SFBE} \text{ cfm} 50$$ Air Changes Per Hour at 50 Pascals (ACH50) $$ACH{50} = \frac{CFM50 \times 60}{Volume}$$ The volume of air in cubic feet per minute moved through the fan to maintain a 50 Pa pressure difference between the unit and outside.
+SFBE The square footage of building envelope.